Abdulk084/HPE/README.md

 This will install all the required libraries.
 Pleas select "Yes" when asked during libraries installation process.

 ### FCPC:
 Create a folder with a name FCPC in your local machine.
-Download the following files from our GitHub FCPC into your local FCPC folder.
+Download the following files from our GitHub FCPC folder into your local FCPC folder.

- 1. FCPC.py
+ 1. FCPC.py    ## This is the code file to train and test the model.
- 2. train.smi
+ 2. train.smi  ## This contains SMILES strings for train set.
- 3. train_output.csv
+ 3. train_output.csv  ## This contains Activity column and SMILES strings column for train set.
- 4. test.smi
+ 4. test.smi  ## This contains SMILES strings for test. set
- 5. test_output.csv
+ 5. test_output.csv  ## This contains Activity column and SMILES strings column for test set.